I was reading about the possible renewal of “the Troubles” that wracked the north of Ireland in the last three decades of the 20th century:

 “Biden has the flag at the White House lowered to half-staff every time there’s one of them mass shootings,” the rabbit said.
 “The way things are going, he might as well keep it there year-round.”

 Footnote: The Troubles in Ireland arguably started hundreds of years ago.
-Troubled Belfast in the 1940s was immortalized in Carol Reed’s aptly named film noir Odd Man Out.
+Troubled Belfast in the 1940s was immortalized in Carol Reed’s aptly named film noir Odd Man Out, about a disillusioned Irish Republican Army leader.